APeculiarCamber/ParaFinal_Project/README.txt

 -- In the majority of cases, grep will provide the times in the order the jobs were requested, see the ./run-all-*-bench.sh script.

 If it's not overstepping, feel free to email idemaj@rpi.edu with questions about running programs.
-Use may be tricky but we are confident our algorithms work.